wrouesnel/dns-config/README.md

 reverse resolve them all against the default DNS server.

 Valid hostnames are then queried recursively until a TXT record is found which includes the given configuration key.
+SRV records are also supported.

 Example:
 ```